 Wanting to add a charitable dimension to the business model, it wasn't long before Caitlin’s vision became clear.
 She found the missing link on a rainy day when she saw Rob and Cera on Hollywood Blvd, sitting under an umbrella, and holding a sign that read Ugly, Broke, & Hungry.
 They went to dinner and Caitlin discovered that Cera made jewelry – this was the a-ha moment.
 Rob and Cera joined the team and started making Giving Keys the next day.

-As the business started to develop, we partnered up with the United Way and PATH, a reputable transitional home in LA..
-These valuable partners help us build our engraving team through their thorough screening process, which ensures we employ those truly determined to reset the course of their life.
-We now have 10 employees that are trying to transition out of homelessness.
-We've helped them open bank accounts, provided them with financial planning support and now 5 of the 10 have earned enough to get their own apartments and support themselves.
+As the business started to develop, The Giving Keys partnered up with the United Way and PATH, a reputable transitional home in LA.
+These valuable partners helped The Giving Keys build their team through their in-depth screening process, ensuring that those employed were truly determined to reset the course of their lives.

 Since the beginning, The Giving Keys has employed 19 people experiencing homelessness, providing opportunities for the team members to move into permanent housing.

 Today, The Giving Keys are carried in over 1200 stores in the US and internationally including Nordstrom, Fred Segal and Kitson.

 In March of 2013 The Giving Keys began partnering with Chrysalis to help find more employees.
 Chrysalis is a non-profit organization dedicated to creating a pathway to self-sufficiency for homeless and low-income individuals by providing the resources and support needed to find and retain employment.